tjworks/angoose/README.md

 #### Angoose Context

 Angoose supports an execution context feature that allows you to access some contextual state from any part of the code, as long as the code execution was originated by Angoose RMI handler.
-This is made possible by  npm module `continuation-local-storage`
+This is made possible by  node domain.

 For each Angoose RMI invocation request, an unique Context object is created when Angoose starts handling.
 The context contains the request and response objects, as well as session and authenticated user info(TBD).
 The context can then be accessed by all the subsequent code paths, including in async callback functions.